DuncanRitchie/velut-inflector/README.md

 I’ll then be able to do further processing on the output.

 _If you’re not me, you’re unlikely to have much use for the Inflector._
-_And not even I am using it for real yet, because it’s very much a work in progress._
+_And not even I am using it on the velut website yet, because it might generate more forms than I want._
+_But that’s probably not so much a fault in the Inflector as a fault in my input data, which I will rectify._

 For more information, see the [About section](https://www.duncanritchie.co.uk/velut-inflector/#about) of the webpage.